Republic of Congo Work Permits & Visas: Employer Guide to Types & Sponsorship

 Investor Visa For foreign investors or entrepreneurs who wish to start or manage a business in the Republic of Congo.

-Common Hiring Scenarios for Republic of Congo
+Choosing The Right Hiring Path In Republic of Congo

 When hiring talent in Republic of Congo, employers typically choose one of three pathways depending on the role, duration, & legal requirements.
 Below are the most common models.